broadinstitute/warp/pipelines/skylab/scATAC/README.md

 ### SnapCellByBin

 The SnapCellByBin task uses the Snap file to create cell-by-bin count matrices in which a “1” represents a bin with an accessible region of the genome and a “0” represents an inaccessible region.
-The bin_size_list is set to 10,000 bp but can be changed by specifying the value in the inputs to the workflow.
+The bin_size_list sets the bin size to 10,000 bp by default but can be changed by specifying the value in the inputs to the workflow.

 ### MakeCompliantBAM

-The MakeCompliantBAM task uses a [custom python script (here)](https://github.com/HumanCellAtlas/skylab/tree/master/docker/snaptools) to make a GA4GH compliant BAM by moving the cellular barcodes in the read names to the CB tag.
+The MakeCompliantBAM task uses a [custom python script (here)](https://github.com/broadinstitute/warp/blob/master/dockers/skylab/snaptools/makeCompliantBAM.py) to make a GA4GH compliant BAM by moving the cellular barcodes in the read names to the CB tag.

 ### BreakoutSnap
 The BreakoutSnap task extracts data from the Snap file and exports it to individual CSVs.
 These CSV outputs are listed in the table in the Outputs section below.
-The code is available [here](https://github.com/HumanCellAtlas/skylab/blob/master/docker/snap-breakout/breakoutSnap.py).
+The code is available [here](https://github.com/broadinstitute/warp/tree/master/dockers/skylab/snap-breakout/breakoutSnap.py).

 # Outputs